-Death is the main danger got during the white water rafting, there are more injuries that are incurred by the rafters when they raft against strong waves and large rocks.
+Death is the main danger during the white water rafting.
+On the other hand, there are some injuries that rafters can incur when they raft against strong waves and large rocks.
 However, thousands of people safely enjoy rafting trips and on top of that, it has become safer over years since expertise has increased in the sport with more specialized equipment of good quality example; the use of life jackets which is mandatory for every rafter to wear before going into the sport, carrying certain instruments that help to notify possible help that there has been an accident like whistles, flotation devices etc. Before anybody goes into rafting, he/she is first briefed and trained where at the end, there is a form signed indicating the potential risks associated with rafting.

 The dangers associated with white water rafting vary from environmental problems to weather changes that is why it is advisable to go for such trips during the drier seasons.